Asha's Awakening

 Asha's Awakening is the second studio album by American singer-songwriter Raveena, which was released through Warner Records on February 11, 2022.
 The album was preceded by the singles "Rush" and "Secret".
 Asha's Awakening is a concept album from the point of view of a Punjabi space princess called Asha.
+The album received positive reviews from critics.

-Inspired by the history of South Asian music and influenced by 60s, 70s and early 2000s eras of South Asian musicians and Western musicians, Asha's Awakening is primarily an experimental pop album with Western R&B, soul and jazz music.
-The album goes around a character's journey called Asha who is a Punjabi space princess from ancient Punjab who learns that life is chaotic and it's full of ups and downs.
-Through this, the character learns to find peace as being a human.
-But in Aurora's perspective, the album explores her South Asian identity, her personal growth, the modern culture and her past relationships.
+Inspired by the history of South Asian music and influenced by the 60s, 70s and early 2000s eras of South Asian musicians and Western musicians, the album revolves around a character's journey called Asha, who is a Punjabi space princess from ancient Punjab who learns that life is chaotic and it's full of ups and downs.
+Through this, the character learns to find peace as a human.
+But in Raveena's perspective, the album explores her South Asian identity, her personal growth, the modern culture and her past relationships.

 Background and release

-Indian-American singer-songwriter Raveena, who is known for the release of her debut EP, Shanti, in 2017.
-Her debut album, Lucid, which was distributed by Empire Distribution, was released in 2019 which was critically acclaimed.
+Indian-American singer-songwriter Raveena, who is known for the her debut EP, Shanti, in 2017 as well as her debut album, Lucid, which was distributed by Empire Distribution, was released in 2019, which was critically acclaimed.
 In 2022, she signed to the major record label, Warner Records, and she announced that she would release her second album, which was also her first major label debut, Asha's Awakening.
 Asha's Awakening was released on February 11, following two singles from the album, "Rush" and "Secret" (featuring Vince Staples).
+She performed three songs from the album "Mystery", "Headaches", and "Kathy Left 4 Kathmandu" in a live performance in the KEXP gathering space, recorded on April 27, 2022.

 Writing and recording

-Aurora, while in quarantine, described that out of boredom, she created the character after watching and getting inspired by sci-fi movies, Bollywood movies and Punjabi folklore.
+Raveena, while in quarantine, described that out of boredom, she created the character after watching and getting inspired by sci-fi movies, Bollywood movies and Punjabi folklore.
 She wrote the entire story of the character at night.
 The character was illustrated in 2D by the illustrator Lili Tae.

-Aurora wrote on her Instagram that "Asha is a Punjabi space princess from the 1600's who gets transported to a highly spiritually advanced distant planet named ‘Sanataan’, where she is trained by the Kamlesh aliens for 1000 years in spirituality and cosmic magic and eventually rules as a princess there".
+Raveena wrote on her Instagram that "Asha is a Punjabi space princess from the 1600's who gets transported to a highly spiritually advanced distant planet named 'Sanataan', where she is trained by the Kamlesh aliens for 1000 years in spirituality and cosmic magic and eventually rules as a princess there".

 Music and lyrics

-Asha's Awakening is described as R&B, rock, pop, soul and experimental album.
-The album explores Aurora's South Asian identity, her personal growth, the modern culture and her past relationships.
+Asha's Awakening includes elements of R&B, rock, and disco, along with Bollywood instrumentation.
+The album explores Raveena's South Asian identity, her personal growth, the modern culture and her past relationships.
 The album has used and featured a lot of Indian instruments such as the tabla, the electric sitar, the swarmandel, the flute, the Bansuri and the kanjira.
 Alice Coltrane, Asha Puthli, The Beatles, Miles Davis, M.I.A., Timbaland, Missy Elliot, Solange, Jai Paul, Nelly Furtado and Sade are the main influences on the album.
 In some songs like "Rush", "Secret", "Magic", "Kismet" and "Asha's Kiss", while singing in English, she included different languages with Hindi and Punjabi.